Lavanya-Y/Machine-Learning-with-Spark-Streaming/README.md

 # Machine-Learning-with-Spark-Streaming

 Machine Learning with Spark is a project taken up as a part of the UE19CS322 Big Data course at PES University.
+This simulates a real world scenario where you will be required to handle an enormous amount of data for predictive modelling.
+The data source is a stream and your application faces the constraint of only being able to handle batches of a stream at any given point in time.

 PES UNIVERSITY - EC CAMPUS
 BIG DATA PROJECT
 Machine Learning with Spark Streaming

-## Team Member
+## Team Members

 Kale Pranav
 PES2UG19CS174